Anon-G-Fox/FoxInject/README.md

      sudo apt-get install nmap
      ```
 4. **Configure Google API** (required for `--search`):
-   - Create a `config.yaml` file in the same directory as the binary:
+   - Make sure that `config.yaml` file in the same directory as the binary:
      ```yaml
      google_api_key: "YOUR_GOOGLE_API_KEY"
      google_cse_id: "YOUR_GOOGLE_CSE_ID"